Midwest Airlines: K-C Aviation

-Midwest Express
+Midwest Express Airlines

-After the Airline Deregulation Act of 1978, Kimberly-Clark and K-C Aviation decided to form a regularly scheduled passenger airline, and Midwest Express began operations on June 11, 1984.
+After the Airline Deregulation Act of 1978, Kimberly-Clark and K-C Aviation decided to form a regularly scheduled passenger airline, and Midwest Express Airlines began operations on June 11, 1984.
 At the time the airline had two Douglas DC-9-10 twin-engine jets and 83 employees.
 Early plans for the airline called for it to serve Appleton, Chicago, and Atlanta.
 Kimberly-Clark then opted against this plan with regard to the Atlanta service after local resistance over the carrier's desire to serve Atlanta's Fulton County Airport, which is a general aviation airport located on the city's west side.
 From 1983 to 1985, the airline also operated a single Convair 580 twin-turboprop aircraft provided by Kimberly-Clark's corporate aviation department on corporate shuttle flights for Kimberly-Clark.

 The airline slowly grew, adding additional DC-9 aircraft to its fleet, including larger McDonnell Douglas DC-9-30 jets, with a total of 24 by the end of 1996.
-Eventually, Midwest Express served most major Midwestern and East Coast destinations.
+Eventually, Midwest Express Airlines served most major Midwestern and East Coast destinations.
 Its longtime slogan, "The Best Care in the Air", represented its inflight product.
 For many years, all flights featured 2-by-2 leather seating (in aircraft usually fitted with 3-2 seating), ample legroom, complimentary gourmet meals, and warm chocolate chip cookies.
 This made the airline popular with business travelers.
 In addition, Midwest Express operated a sizable executive charter operation with a specially configured DC-9.